 - Aluminum is suited for cans of soda and to give food containers a premium look and feel.

 Food product contamination can occur at any point in the supply chain.
 As a food or beverage company begins to grow, it is critical to maintain control over the supply chain.
 There are several packaging processes and technologies designed to help increase food safety measurements.
-While using food grade materials is a must, there are still hazards that can occur at the packaging stage.
+While using food grade materials is mandatory, there are still hazards that can occur at the packaging stage.
 For example, inks and coatings used on packaging can migrate into food and beverage products.

 Proper packaging can increase a product's freshness and maintain its appearance, taste, shelf life, and quality.
 Regardless of your food or beverage product's recipe, if it doesn't taste fresh, you've likely lost a potentially loyal consumer.
 With packaged goods, the time from when your product is made until the time it is consumed can vary from days to years.
-The date used on a package is usually a 'sell by date.'
-However, because the consumer often keeps a product at home for a period of time before consuming it, it's important the packaging helps maintain freshness beyond the sell by date.
+The date used on a package is usually a sell-by date.
+However, because the consumer often keeps a product at home for a period of time before consuming it, it's important the packaging helps maintain freshness beyond the sell-by date.

 There are tested and new packaging technology advancements allowing for food manufacturers to extend a product's shelf life and better control product freshness including:

-Film barriers - In flexible packaging, there are different barrier properties for air, moisture, and flavor.
+- Film barriers: In flexible packaging, there are different barrier properties for air, moisture, and flavor.
 Coatings can be added to films to change and extend the product's shelf life and enhance freshness.
 Some foods and beverages require a barrier.
 Some, such as meat products, require breathability in their wrap.

-Resealable packaging - typically in the form of a zipper, lid or label closure, resealable packaging helps maintain product freshness by locking out air and adds convenience for the consumer.
+- Resealable packaging: Typically in the form of a zipper, lid or label closure, resealable packaging helps maintain product freshness by locking out air and adds convenience for the consumer.
 Resealability is a great option for products meant to be consumed over multiple times.

 Fundamentally, a good package design will attract the consumer's attention, and it will protect the product from processing through consumption.
 Using the right size, shape, colors, and materials in your packaging will enhance the consumer's experience with your product which, ultimately, will help build brand awareness.

-Food entrepreneurs need to recognize that packaging is your direct interface with your consumer.
-It's an investment that can make or break your business.
-Research ahead will pay off in the longevity of your package design and strong brand identification.
+Packaging is your direct interface with the consumer.
+It's an investment that, if done correctly, can help your business succeed.
+Research will pay off in the longevity of your package design and strong brand identification.
 Your investment in food and beverage packaging is the best way to get your product on the shelf and on to consumers' plates!